Shriraj888/react-crypto-stats/README_FIXED.md

 ## ⚠️ Current Status: Demo Mode

-This application is currently have **simulated cryptocurrency data** for demonstration purposes.
+This application is currently running with **simulated cryptocurrency data** for demonstration purposes.

 ## 🚨 Important Notice About Live Demo

-**This GitHub repository does NOT include real API integration.** However, a live demo link that  has real-time cryptocurrency data, that means:
+**This GitHub repository does NOT include real API integration.** However, if you find a live demo link elsewhere that shows real-time cryptocurrency data, that means:

-- The live demo is hosted separately with its own API keys , it is loading the real time data
+- The live demo is hosted separately with its own API keys
 - The demo site has integrated real cryptocurrency APIs (CoinMarketCap, CoinGecko, etc.)
 - **THIS repository contains only demo/simulated data**